 Shoes: Anatomy, Identity, Magic

-Shoes: Anatomy, Identity, Magic explores our physical, social, and psychological relationship with shoes.
-The exhibition begins with a pair of baby shoes, indicating how shoes accompany us on the journey of life.
+Shoes: Anatomy, Identity, Magic explored our physical, social, and psychological relationship with shoes.
+The exhibition began with a pair of baby shoes, indicating how shoes accompany us on the journey of life.

-The theme of anatomy emphasizes how we stand and move differently when we wear, say, sneakers rather than stilettos.
+The theme of anatomy emphasized how we stand and move differently when we wear, say, sneakers rather than stilettos.
 Peep-toe shoes and thigh-high boots also draw attention to different parts of our anatomy.

-The theme of identity emphasizes how we tend to associate different shoe styles and brands with different
+The theme of identity emphasized how we tend to associate different shoe styles and brands with different

 types of people.
 High-heeled shoes have long been associated with erotic femininity,

 and stilettos, in particular, are identified with the femme fatale.
 By contrast, rubber-

 soled sneakers were invented for sports, so they are identified with athletes.